Checking out the bike route on the GPS. iStock@pixdeluxe

-Everything You Need to Know About Bike Touring With a GPS
+Self-Guided Bike Tours: Everything You Need to Know About GPS Navigation

 GPS Computer vs. Smartphone App

 There are two main ways to view GPS tracks: a GPS device or a dedicated smartphone app.
-Some tours offer GPS device rentals with preloaded route tracks, while other tours only offer the files to be loaded on your personal smartphone or your own GPS device.
+Many tours offer an invitation link which will lead you directly to the route on a smartphone app (i.e. Maps.me, RideWithGPS, or Guibo).
+Some tours offer GPS device rentals with preloaded route tracks, while other tours only offer the files to load on your personal smartphone or GPS device.

 GPS Device

-The GPS Computer works exactly like the GPS you might have in your car for road trips.
-You can pick the end destination, stops, points of interest, and pick a route based on the fastest route, shortest distance, tolls etc. The main difference is that when bike touring, you will need to load the tracks on the device and follow the bike route.
+The GPS computer works exactly like the GPS you might have in your car.
+You can pick the end destination, points of interest, and journey based on the fastest route, shortest distance, tolls etc. The main difference is that when bike touring, you will need to load the tracks on the device and follow the bike route.

-If the self-guided tour offers a GPS device rental (Amsterdam to Bruges bike tour offers both rental and tracks) the file will be preloaded on the device and there will be instructions on how to use this at the bike pickup location.
+If the self-guided tour offers a GPS device rental, the file will be preloaded on the device and there will be instructions on how to use this at the bike pickup location.
 If the tour doesn't offer a GPS rental and you plan to use your own device, you can refer to your owner's manual for instructions on how to load tracks.

 Smartphone Apps

-Depending on the tour, there may be a specific app used that comes with a login so you can load the maps for that tour.
-Or you might have to download one on your own and load the tracks yourself.
-In this case, the tracks will be sent to you by email before the trip so you can load the tracks beforehand.
+Depending on the tour, there may be a specific recommended app with a login that you can use to load the maps for that tour.
+Alternatively, you might have to download one and load the tracks yourself.
+In this case, the tracks will be sent to you by email before the trip so that you can load the tracks before the tour.

-It is important to take into consideration that some apps can be used offline and some rely on cellular data.
-So plan ahead and keep your cell data plan in mind.
-There are many apps available, so you will have to do some research to find one that fits your needs.
+It is important to take into consideration that some apps can be used offline whilst some rely on cellular data.
+So, plan ahead and keep your cell data plan in mind.
+There are many apps available – we recommend doing some research to find one that fits your needs.

-One of our favorites is maps.me for offline navigation.
-This app is free and you can download country maps when you have an internet connection and then use the maps offline.
+One of our favorite apps for offline navigation is Maps.me.
+This free app allows you to download country maps when you have an internet connection, then use the maps offline.
 Read our Step by Step Guide for Loading GPS Tracks Using maps.me.

-NOTE: GPS files are usually GPX or KML files.
-Some programs can only open certain file types so you may need to do a simple file conversion using a free tool online.
+Note: GPS files are usually GPX or KML files.
+Some programs can only open certain file types, so you may need to do a simple file conversion using a free online tool.

 Important Notes